ginshsingh-crypto/CodeUpgradeEngine/revit-addin/README.md

 ## Getting Started

-### Step 1: Generate Your API Key
+### Step 1: Create Your Account

-1. Log in to the LOD 400 Delivery web dashboard
+1. Go to the LOD 400 Delivery web platform
-2. Go to Settings > API Keys
-3. Click "Create New API Key"
-4. Copy and save the key - it will only be shown once
+2. Click "Sign Up" to create a new account with your email and password
+3. Your login credentials will be the same for both the website and this add-in

 ### Step 2: Configure API URL